GNU-Ymir/Documentations/types-personnalises/objects/methods.md

 ```

-As with any function declaration, static methods can be pure or impure, and also template as we will see in the section dedicated to[templates](../.../templates/fonctions.md).
+As with any function declaration, static methods can be pure or impure, and also template as we will see in the section dedicated to [Templates](../.../templates/fonctions.md).

 #### Limitations